Lycaonn711/Stinky-Notes/README.md

 # Stinky-Notes
-Stick Notes but bad and vibe coded
+Sticky Notes but bad and vibe coded